eranif/codelite/docs/docs/plugins/remoty.md

 ---

-Under the hood, CodeLite uploads to the remote machine a python script `codelite-remote` This script is a mini proxy server capable of executing commands on behalf of CodeLite
+Under the hood, CodeLite uploads to the remote machine a python script `codelite-remote` This script serves as a proxy server capable of executing commands on behalf of CodeLite

 For example, running `ps -ef|grep codelite-remote` on the remote machine will output this: